ScilifelabDataCentre/OrderPortal/README.md

 ---

 Each change of an order is logged, and the information "who, when, what" is stored.
-Neither facility staff nor users are allowed to edit the log trace explicitly.
+The log trace is written by the system automatically and is read-only for all users.